 Virtual Open House

-In lieu of in-person open houses this fall, Key offered a virtual opportunity for families to become better acquainted with the School.
+In lieu of in-person open houses in the fall of 2020, Key offered a virtual opportunity for families to become better acquainted with the School.
 The following recorded sessions from our November 2020 Virtual Open House provide valuable insight about life at Key to assist in your search for the independent school that is the right fit for your student and family.

 Key's Middle School includes grades 5-8.